kofadam/yossarian-go/docs/DEVELOPMENT.md

 2. Create a feature branch (`feature/my-feature`)
 3. Make your changes
 4. Test locally with docker-compose
+5. Test API key authentication if touching auth code
-5. Update documentation if needed
+6. Update documentation if needed
-6. Commit with descriptive messages
+7. Commit with descriptive messages
-7. Push to your fork
+8. Push to your fork
-8. Open pull request with description
+9. Open pull request with description

 ### Commit Message Format